irinaBerendeeva87/qardio-test-assignment/bug_reports.md

-BPQ 1
+🪲 BPQ 1

-###The email is saved differently than the user specified.
+### The email is saved differently than the user specified.

 **Devices**:Samsung A6+